 Richard Gregg was a Quaker Lawyer, a leading American theorist on non-violence and one of the first people to introduce Gandhi’s teachings on non-violence to the Western world.
 He described the tactics of non-violence as “moral jiu-jitsu.”

-(1809 -1872) was a pin manufacturer and a good employer.
+(1809 -1872) was a pin manufacturer.
 He was also a philanthropist and set up a school for the children of his employees and supported other schools.
 He also lectured on Quakerism and temperance.

 Rufus Jones (1863-1948) was a highly influential American Quaker academic.
 For many years he was professor of psychology and philosophy at Haverford College in Pennsylvania.
 He was one of the founders of the American Friends Service Committee.
 His influence enabled the two divisions of American Quakerism, which split in the mid 19th Century, to reunite after his death.